-Feed: Some of us love cooking, some of us hate it.
+Feed: Some people love cooking, some hate it.
 And many of us experience times where making a meal feels like a chore or we simply don’t have the energy to create a meal that fits our values or ideals of a “healthy” feed.
 Sometimes just getting food on the table is a win.
 And that’s totally ok, meals don’t have to be fancy.
 Sometimes simple is good.

 Nourish: Nutrition is more than just single nutrients leading to health (or lack of health!).
 Our bodies and lives are much more complicated than that.
 When we think of nourishing our body, we need to think about all aspects of our health including our emotional, mental and social health.
-That includes enjoying foods in a social context and eating foods that make us feel good and teaching our kiddies to enjoy food and learn eating competence.
+That includes enjoying foods in a social context and eating foods that make us feel good as well as teaching kiddies to enjoy food and learn eating competence.

-Feasts: Enjoying celebration and traditional foods and sharing meals with our loved ones is a vital part of our over-all well being and adds to our enjoyment of food and life!
+Feast: Enjoying celebration and traditional foods and sharing meals with our loved ones is a vital part of our over-all well being and adds to our enjoyment of food – and life!

 My name is Elise Penning, I am a: